wjgra/jpeg-encoder/readme.md

 ```

 ## Dependencies
 Bitmap loading is handled by SDL's loadImage function, as I was already using SDL for window creation.
-Writing my own bitmap parser would be a relatively simple task, but I may be better off using one of the many header-only bitmap loaders.
+It would be a good idea to either write my own bitmap parser at some point, or to use one of the many header-only libraries that already exist for this purpose.

 Otherwise, the classes in this library only depend on the C++20 STL.